Blue group — ASSOCIATED WITH OCTOPUSES

 Green group — WHAT "CAB" MIGHT REFER TO

-a surname, possibly referring to Cab Calloway, an American jazz singer
+a surname, possibly referring to Cab Calloway, an American singer

 Word definitions